CA Full Form: A Comprehensive Detailed Guide About CA

 Overview of Chartered Accountants

-Accountants who are chartered were the pioneers in creating an association for accountants.
-Nowadays, they are affiliated with bodies globally, such as the Institute of Chartered Accountants of India (ICAI).
-The profession of chartered accountants entails preparation and tests that encompass topics like analysis, auditing, and taxation.
-The ICAI supervises the Chartered Accountancy program in India.
+Chartered accountants were the first to establish an organization, for accountants.
+Today they are connected with bodies like the Institute of Chartered Accountants of India (ICAI).
+The field of accountancy involves training and examinations covering areas such as analysis, auditing and taxation.
+The ICAI oversees the Chartered Accountancy program, in India.

 [Also Read: chartered accountant course details]